keen/pingpong/README.md

 #### How Does It Work?

-+ Pingpong makes HTTP requests to URLs you configure, as frequently as once per second.
-Pingpong turns data about each request and response into JSON, then logs it to a configurable destination.
++ Pingpong makes HTTP requests to URLs you configure, as frequently as once per minute.
+Pingpong turns data about each request and response into JSON.
 + The default destination is Keen IO's [analytics API](https://keen.io/docs/).
 Keen's API supports capturing events, running queries, and creating visualizations.
 + Pingpong ships with an HTML dashboard built on Keen that shows the following metrics:
   + HTTP response status breakdown by URL